hobovsky/codot-client/README.md

 Codot offers three functions to support you with solving Codewars kata: help with failed tests, perform a code review, and run code style tools on your solution.

-Additionaly, as a functionality in its beta phase, Codot can perform a review of your kata or translations.
+Additionaly, threre are two functions in beta phase: review of kata and translations, and assistance while refactoring forks.

 ### Help with failed tests